 If you seek to target the lats, traps, erectors, rhomboids, and posterior deltoids the most, then the barbell row will be your best bet in this department.

 Related Article: 9 Lat Exercises With Dumbbells (With Pictures)

 Pendlay Rows vs Barbell Rows: Programming Differences

 As we dig through the literature, there are different outcomes to incorporating these exercises into your program.
-Prescribing different reps, sets, intensity, and total volume are required to achieve the most bang for your buck to ensure optimal programming.
+Prescribing different reps, sets, intensity, and total volume is required to achieve the most bang for your buck and ensure optimal programming.

 Pendlay Row: Training For Power

 Power training is often associated with maximizing rate of force development.
 This style of training utilizes lower reps and higher set ranges.

 Programming Pendlay rows for power will typically require you to utilize submaximal loading.
 Anywhere from 50-70% of your 1 RM to achieve maximal speed and explosivity in the Pendlay row.

 A paper by Cronin and Slevert (2012) expands on the transference of lifting submaximal loads with the goal of high speed towards building maximal strength.